 - Track performance on a monthly basis via performance scorecards

-Study subscription will provide access to the tools needed to gain a comprehensive, in-depth understanding of how your company is performing and to identify any areas needing improvement.
+A study subscription provides access to the tools you need to gain a comprehensive, in-depth understanding of how your company is performing and to identify any areas that need improvement.

 - A management discussion and on-site executive presentation that provide insights into key industry trends and study findings, allowing your company to maximize performance and prioritize improvement initiatives

 - Access to competitive data sets, allowing a comparison of your company’s performance against competitors, the industry and the highest performers

 - An impact simulator built around your company’s current Key Performance Indicator (KPI) performance levels, which permits you to model the impact of one or multiple performance improvement initiatives on customer satisfaction and subsequent contract retention rates

 - Net Promoter Score®— an independent measurement of NPS, which includes the brand-level Net Promoter Score® and verbatims, an NPS rank chart and verbatim text analytics